Furnace Repair Checklist

 - Find the breaker titled “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, quickly flip the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and get in touch with an expert from Air Temperature Control at 478-202-3170 right away.
+- With one hand, quickly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with an expert from Air Temperature Control at 478-202-3170 right away.

 No matter your furnace’s age or brand, it has at minimum one standard wall switch positioned on or close to it.